-The Dunedin City Council has conceived the ‘South Dunedin Future’ programme to effectively respond to the climate-driven challenges facing South Dunedin.
+The Dunedin City Council has conceived the ‘South Dunedin Future’ programme to effectively respond to the climate-driven challenges facing South Dunedin, whilst potentially resolving other issues such as poor-quality housing at the same time.